abbeyroad7/Terra-CoTs/content/World/Memories/Session 25.md

 "I must again, warn you.
 The journey through Svalgheim will be of great peril.
 It is prophecized that only the Goodness of Men can stop the Shadowwalker and I fear it is your lot who has been tasked by the Gods to do so.

-The grove of trees opens abruptly as you encounter a large mountain that blocks your path.
-Per Hilda's map, you have arrived to the base of the Aroanian Mountains.
+You continue onward with Hilda through the grove, and come out into a clearing at the base of a range of mountains.
+Per Hilda's map, your party has arrived to the base of the Aroanian Mountains.

 ![[pagebreak.webp|center]]